The Big Question

 Often our mind tells us that we have to hold on to another’s belief in our mind because they are an authority, or we will need it later.
 No, if we cease to accept the lies of authorities, the authorities will soon lose their power over us.
 Then we can hold out our hands and offer our words to pull others out of the illusion of pain and suffering that has been created since the beginning of history.
 Emotions are the feminine guidance, the goddess; and she was silenced so that men who were hungry for power could work without her interference.
 It is time we embrace her wisdom and honor our emotions as sacred.
 They were a gift from divinity to make our life wonderful and easy.
 It is time to take back our mind and live freely in paradise.

-If you would like to learn more, you can find additional information on other blog posts, my other website, http://www.nolabelsnolies.com, or contact me for a private session by writing to email@example.com.
+If you would like to learn more, you can find additional information on other blog posts and on my other website, https://www.nolabelsnolies.com.
 Everyone deserves a free and joyous life!

 This Post Has 9 Comments

 Thanks Cathy.
 I’ve been thinking about what you said every day since.
 I still have a dilemma.
 How would you describe this situation?

 My line of work involves lying to people.
 When I even begin to think about thinking about my work, I get major physical pain in my stomach (emotion).
 So does this mean then, that this emotion points to a belief that is a lie?
 Therefore I don’t need to worry about this sickening feeling at all, even though I am lying to people?